Inside the world’s most unusual hotel workouts

 Miraval Arizona Challenge Course

 At Miraval, you could head to the spa - that's a luxury wellness resort's raison d'etre, right?
-Or you could walk straight past it to the desert to tackle the ominously monikered Challenge Course.
+Or you could walk straight past it to the Sonoran Desert to tackle the ominously monikered Challenge Course.
 First, climb a 10-metre pole to a horizontal tightrope.
 As you teeter across (harnessed in), there are ropes hanging down to grab - but it's a mighty test of footwork and focus.
 In Giant's Ladder, pairs work together to scale rungs as tall as humans.
 Finally, zipline back down to earth.
 Phew.
 You may need a spa day after all.

 Discover more fantastic restaurants, bars and hotels with 50 Best Discovery, and start planning your next adventure.